IIIF/api/source/api/presentation/3.0/index.md

 If the content resource is an Image, and a IIIF Image service is available for it, then the URI _MAY_ be a complete URI to any particular representation made available, such as `https://example.org/image1/full/1000,/0/default.jpg`, but _MUST NOT_ be just the URI of the IIIF Image service.
 It _MUST_ have a `type` of "Image".
 Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.
 The image then _SHOULD_ have the service referenced from it.

-Although it might seem redundant, the URI of the Canvas _MUST_ be repeated in the `target` field of the Annotation.
+The URI of the Canvas _MUST_ be repeated in the `target` field of the Annotation.
 This is to ensure consistency with Annotations that target only part of the resource, described in more detail below, and to remain faithful to the Web Annotation specification, where `target` is mandatory.

 Additional features of the [Web Annotation][webanno] data model _MAY_ also be used, such as selecting a segment of the Canvas or content resource, or embedding the comment or transcription within the Annotation.
 The use of these advanced features sometimes results in situations where the `target` is not a content resource, but instead a `SpecificResource`, a `Choice`, or other non-content object.
 Implementations should check the `type` of the resource and not assume that it is always content to be rendered.